 Your surgeon might take tissue from an area such as the bowel or the muscles in the arms, back or tummy, and use this to replace sections of the mouth or throat.

 Your surgeon may use micro vascular techniques to sew together small blood vessels under a microscope.
 This is a specialised surgery (by a maxillofacial surgeon).

 After surgery your nurses keep a close eye on the flap.
 They make sure the new tissue is getting a good blood supply to bring oxygen and nutrients.
-They might use a tiny probe to help check the flap is working well.

 Using bone from another part of the body

 Sometimes your surgeon may need to remove part of your jawbone.
 They may replace it using bone taken from the hip or lower leg.

 They usually use the bone together with some of its blood vessels.
 Once the bone is in place, they secure it with metal surgical screws.

 You may need dental implants to replace any teeth removed during surgery.
 This may be at the same time as your surgery or at a later date.